zstoebs/site/content/notes/life/index.md

 - I like to eat chocolate and all macarons.
 - Cutting and bulking cycles are not conducive to my mental well-being.
 	- I like to exercise consistently, maintain my diet, and feel physically healthy all year.
+	- Almond milk and plant protein feel better to my body than cow milk and whey protein.
 - Few video games provide real value to my life.
 	- But I watch battle royales on Twitch like straight men watch football.
+	- And the lessons and enjoyment gained from the rare role-playing game with a phenomenal story are valuable to me.

 # Corrigenda
 - I am relatively terrible at time management.